mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Wednesday, 23 April 2025

-- The average temperature today is 14.2˚C,
+- The average temperature today is 13.86˚C,
-- With highs of 14.91˚C and lows of 13.75˚C,
+- With highs of 14.28˚C and lows of 12.94˚C,
-- It may feel like 13.43˚C with scattered clouds
+- It may feel like 13.08˚C with few clouds
 - The wind speed is 2.57m/s and visibility is 10000m
-- The pressure is 1015hPa and humidity is 67%
+- The pressure is 1015hPa and humidity is 68%
 - The sun will rise at 04:54 and set at 19:18

 <!-- weather_marker ends -->